fragrussu/sardunet/README.md

 ## Acknowledgements
 The development of SARDU-Net was funded by the Engineering and Physical Sciences Research Council (EPSRC EP/R006032/1, M020533/1, G007748, I027084, N018702).
 This project has received funding under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 634541 and 666992, and from: Rosetrees Trust (UK, funding FG); Prostate Cancer UK Targeted Call 2014 (Translational Research St.2, project reference PG14-018-TR2); Cancer Research UK grant ref.
 A21099; Spinal Research (UK), Wings for Life (Austria), Craig H. Neilsen Foundation (USA) for jointly funding the INSPIRED study; Wings for Life (#169111); UK Multiple Sclerosis Society (grants 892/08 and 77/2017); the Department of Health's National Institute for Health Research (NIHR) Biomedical Research Centres and UCLH NIHR Biomedical Research Centre; Champalimaud Centre for the Unknown, Lisbon (Portugal); European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101003390.
 FG is currently supported by the investigator-initiated PREdICT study at the Vall d’Hebron Institute of Oncology (Barcelona), funded by AstraZeneca and CRIS Cancer Foundation.

-## Declaration
-FG is supported by PREdICT, a study co-funded by AstraZeneca in Spain.
-TS is an employee of Deep Spin (Germany) and previously worked for Philips (UK).